tomchentw/react-google-maps/README.md

 ## Usage

-This module requires to be bundled with [webpack][webpack]/browserify and loads `react/addons` internally.
+This module requires to be bundled with build tools like [webpack][webpack] or browserify.

 ## Development